 The original case which established the concept of restraint of trade was in the 1890s in England.
-A gun manufacturer, Thorsten Nordenfelt had sold his business, and the two parties had agreed that the seller ‘would not make guns or ammunition anywhere in the world, and would not compete with Maxim in any way for a period of 25 years.'
+Gun manufacturer Thorsten Nordenfelt had sold his business, and the two parties had agreed that the seller ‘would not make guns or ammunition anywhere in the world, and would not compete with Maxim in any way for a period of 25 years.'"
 The case was heard by the House of Lords, which held that:

-Restraint of trade establishes as a general rule that restraint-of-trade-clauses are void at common law, except when they protect a legitimate interest and are reasonable in scope.
+Restraint of trade establishes a general rule that restraint-of-trade-clauses are void except when they protect a legitimate interest and are reasonable in scope.

-The Sherman Antitrust Act of 1890 includes a section on restraint of trade, which says, in part. that "Every contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations, is declared to be illegal."
+For example, the Sherman Antitrust Act includes a section on restraint of trade, which says, in part, that, "Every contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations, is declared to be illegal."

 Restraint of Trade and Non-Compete Agreements

-Restraint of trade is an issue in non-compete agreements, where an employee or business owner accepts an agreement (sometimes for compensation) not to compete with the former employer or new business owner within a certain area for a specific period of time.
+Restraint of trade is an issue in non-compete agreements and other restrictive covenants, including non-solicitation agreements and non-disclosure agreements.
+In a non-compete agreement, an employee or business owner accepts an agreement (sometimes for compensation) not to compete with the former employer or new business owner within a certain area and type of work for a specific period of time.

 Non-compete agreements are not inherently illegal, as long as they are reasonable and do not infringe on an individual's right to do business.
+The court looks at what's reasonable, considering all the factors of the situation.
 If a court views a non-compete as unreasonable, it is usually based on the principle that it constitutes restraint of trade.

-- Length of time.
-In the case above, for example, 25 years is an unreasonable length of time to be barred from doing business.
+- Length of time: A contract restricting someone from setting up a competitive business for 25 years is an unreasonable length of time

 Non-compete agreements come into play in several circumstances:

 - An independent contractor or employee is asked to sign a non-compete agreement upon employment.
-The non-compete may come into play during the employment term or thereafter.
-If the employer feels the contractor or employee has violated the agreement not to compete, a lawsuit may ensue.
+The non-compete may come into play during the employment term or it might continue after the end of the employment or contract

-- A business is for sale and, as part of the sale terms, the seller agrees not to compete with the new business.
+- A business might be for sale and, as part of the sale terms, the seller agrees not to compete with the new business